From System Requirements to New Designs

 An easy way to begin concretizing your design ideas is to start with pens and paper.
 Sketching out interface and system design ideas on paper is a very common and surprisingly effective method of prototyping.
 It requires little investment in terms of time or technology resources and the results can be easily shared with others to elicit feedback.

 Paper prototypes can be constructed using note cards, post-its, and other easily movable items on top of a cardboard or other writable surface.
-I recommend taking advantage of movable bits and pieces as much as possible as this allows you to re-arrange your design very easily based on feedback from end-users or your design & implementation colleagues.
+I recommend taking advantage of movable bits and pieces as much as possible as this allows you to re-arrange your design very easily based on feedback from end-users or your design and implementation colleagues.
 In the example shown below, you can see that post-its and note cards are used to mock up where different features will be located.

 You'll read a lot more about paper prototyping in this week's reading assignment, so we'll save some of the details on paper prototyping for that activity.

 Prototyping your designs in the digital realm allows for a great deal of flexibility in terms of the level of detail you include (i.e., the prototype's similarity to the final product, which in our case will always be a digital GIS of some sort).
-Digital prototypes range from static mockups to semi-interactive concepts (Adobe Flash or other interactive content) to "light" versions of real applications that are implemented using the destination technology platform.
+Digital prototypes range from static mockups to semi-interactive concepts to "light" versions of real applications that are implemented using the destination technology platform.
 Digital prototyping can require various types of software to complete - ranging from graphic design programs to programming languages.
 Therefore, there is usually a substantial learning curve associated with digital prototyping, and the ability to quickly generate multiple alternatives depends on how much time you can commit to the task and how much detail you wish to include in your designs.

 Static digital prototypes are relatively easy to develop so long as you have access to graphic design tools (even MS Paint will work, although a vector illustration tool like Adobe Illustrator or CorelDRAW is a lot more powerful).
 Much like paper prototyping, the goal of static digital prototyping is to develop design concepts for eliciting user feedback.
 The figure below shows a static digital design I created for a project several years ago that was focused on developing geographic visualization tools that could handle diverse space-time datasets.
 In this example, the mockup includes annotations to describe how the tools could work together to solve a particular problem.

 A really interesting hybrid approach is available now with dedicated digital prototyping tools like Balsamiq.
-Balsamiq is a simple Adobe Flash tool that lets you very quickly mockup a design by dragging and dropping common interface elements onto a layout.
+Balsamiq is a simple web tool that lets you very quickly mockup a design by dragging and dropping common interface elements onto a layout.
 It does a nice job blending together the informal and flexible elements from paper prototyping with the flexibility of designing using digital tools.
 The example I created below for an animated map interface was made in about 5 minutes.